ZhouLinli/ZhouLinli.github.io/_pages/about.md

 Linli Zhou is an accomplished Institutional Research Analyst at Lasell University, holding a Ph.D. in Social Science and Comparative Education from the University of California, Los Angeles (UCLA).
 Specializing in data visualization, statistical modeling, machine learning, R and Python programming, survey assessment, and mixed-methods research, she applies her expertise to enhance institutional success and strategy in higher education.

-Beyond her role as a skilled researcher, Linli embodies the role of an educator, adept at imparting knowledge in research methodology and data technology.
+Beyond her role as a skilled researcher, Linli embodies the role of an educator, adept at teaching research methodology and data technology.
 She is known for her engaging presentations and excels in collaboration and communication.

-Driven by a deep passion for data research, Linli eagerly explores the latest technological advancements and actively shares insights with the higher education community aiming to push the boundaries of institutional research.
-She is dedicated to developing automated data reporting, creating accessible and captivating data visualizations, and integrating cutting-edge data modeling techniques into her work to empower higher education professionals in supporting student success more effectively.
+Driven by a deep passion for data research, Linli eagerly explores the latest technological advancements and acquiring new skills.
+She actively shares insights with the higher education community to push the boundaries of institutional research.
+Linli is dedicated to developing automated data reporting, creating accessible and captivating data visualizations, and integrating cutting-edge data modeling techniques into her work to empower higher education professionals in supporting student success more effectively.

 Linli's recent portfolio showcases a wide array of accomplishments, including: